What Affects Metabolism?

 Muscles are the main organ that takes the energy from metabolized nutrients.
 However, as we grow older, we begin to experience gradual deterioration in muscles and their function.
 As a result, muscles’ need for energy decreases making the metabolism slower.

-Definitely, food intake and exercises are important in metabolism regulation.
+Food intake and exercise are important in metabolism regulation.
 Nonetheless, not all types of carbohydrates affect metabolism equally, as studies proved that different types have different metabolic responses over the first 24 hours of ingestion. check out what foods are considered low glycemic index.

 The scientists used two mice groups for the study.
-The first group was fed diet rich in fat and sucrose, while the other group was fed starch instead of sucrose.
-However, the two groups coupled their diet with exercises.
+The first group was fed a diet rich in fat and sucrose, while the other group was fed starch instead of sucrose.
+However, the two groups coupled their diet with exercise.

 After 10 weeks, it was found that mice fed on a high-fat high-sucrose diet have a faster metabolism than mice fed on a